What are specific learning difficulties?

 Give immediate feedback to learning disabled students.
 Closing the feedback loop quickly means students and teachers can see the relationship between what was taught and what was learned.
 Students, and not just those with additional needs, require good feedback and praise.
 Instead of saying, “You did well,” or “I like your work,” provide specific comments that link the activity directly with the recognition; for example, “I was particularly pleased by the way in which you organised the rock collection.”

 Make activities short, and easy to understand.
-Long, complex projects are particularly frustrating for students with special education needs.
+Long, complex projects are particularly frustrating for students with specific learning difficulties.

 Plan to repeat instructions or offer information in both written and verbal formats.
 It’s vitally necessary that students with additional needs are given the opportunity to engage and understand the content of our lessons in ways that suit them.

-Measuring student progress is important in choosing and implementing instructional strategies for special education students.
+Measuring student progress is important in choosing and implementing instructional strategies for students with specific learning difficulties.
 Progression is also a great way to evaluate the support being provided by learning tools and other interventions.
-Here’s three easy ways to track the progress of our students in special education.
+Here’s three easy ways to track the progress of our students with specific learning difficulties.

 Classroom observations can provide accurate and detailed information on students’ strengths and weaknesses.

 They can include observations on defined behaviors, any interactions or characteristics that seem significant.
-For special education students, observations are particularly important as they help us to understand how the learning environment can be adapted to suit our student’s individual needs.
+For students with specific learning difficulties observations are particularly important as they help us to understand how the learning environment can be adapted to suit our student’s individual needs.

-Observing our special education students often leads to recommendations for interventions to be put in place.
+Observing our students with specific learning difficulties often leads to recommendations for interventions to be put in place.

 It’s important to record and regularly monitor our interventions to ensure that they’re right for our student, and that they’re helping them to make the expected progress.
 Not every intervention put in place will have tangible outcomes but, it’s important that they’re recorded and tracked.
 Simple data points for these might be student attendance, or readiness to get involved in classroom activities, rather than a precise data point.